hyperledger-labs/fabric-ansible-collection/examples/fabproxy-removal/README.md

 ## Step 3: Editing the variable files.

  Variable files are used to store variables that are used across multiple Ansible playbooks.
-Each organization has their own variable file, and you must edit these files to specify the connection details for the instance for that organization.The playbook repository has two ansible variable files such as` chanels.yml` and `common-vars.yml`.
+Each organization has their own variable file, and you must edit these files to specify the connection details for the instance for that organization.The playbook repository has two ansible variable files such as` channels.yml` and `common-vars.yml`.

- This is how the `console.yml` definition appears.
+ This is how the `channels.yml` definition appears.
 It has the System channel name and the Application channel name by default. if the client's orderer node with system channel.
 Since `testchainid` is the default system channel name, they don't need to modify it.
 The customer must alter the name of the appropriate application channel.
 They have entered each name individually if they have more than one application channel name.
 If the customer has the orderer node without system channel, they don't need mention the system channel name `testchainid`.

+ ***Note:***

+If you exclude any channel in the configuration below, those channels will be unused after the FabProxy migration, and there will be no way to recover them.
+Ensure that you include all the channels you wish to migrate.

  ```